AshGod16/BrainCancerDetection/README.md

-# 🧠 Brain Cancer Detection System
+# 🧠 MedicAI Brain Cancer Detection System

 ## 🔍 Overview
 This project implements a deep learning-based system for detecting and classifying brain cancer from medical imaging data.
 It utilizes ResNet and U-Net architectures to provide both classification and segmentation capabilities for medical professionals.